 SACCO Supervision Training

-The International Credit Union Regulators’ Network (ICURN) and the Kenya School of Monetary Studies have joined forces to repeat the offering of their popular intensive and case-study based training program for supervisors of savings and credit cooperatives and microfinance institutions.
-The program has been developed specifically for the needs of East African supervisors.
-The program is conducted in three separate sessions: the first two sessions have already taken place and the final session will occur on April 9-13, 2018.
-At the end of each session a written examination will be administered to help reinforce the training materials.
-In addition, at the end of the second session, each supervisor will be required to select a topic and write a short research paper as it applies to their jurisdiction should they wish to progress to the third session.
+The International Credit Union Regulators’ Network (ICURN) and the Kenya School of Monetary Studies have joined forces to repeat the offering of their popular advanced training for SACCO supervisors.
+An intensive and case-study based training program for supervisors of savings and credit cooperatives and microfinance institutions, the one-week program has been developed specifically for the needs of East African supervisors.
+At the end of the session a written examination will be administered to help reinforce the training materials. .

-The training program instructor are Mr. Dave Grace, Executive Director of ICURN, consultant to the World Bank, Asian Development Bank and the International Monetary Fund and Rose Njeri a certified trainer of the Smart Campaign, a global effort to unite microfinance leaders.
+The training program instructor are Mr. Dave Grace, Executive Director of ICURN, consultant to the World Bank, Asian Development Bank and the International Monetary Fund, Senior supervisors from the Central Bank of Kenya and Rose Njeri a certified trainer of the Smart Campaign, a global effort to unite microfinance leaders.
 Mr. Grace has trained central bank supervisors in dozens of countries including East Africa.
-Martin Stewart, Director of Bank, Building Society and Credit Union Supervision at the Bank of England and Chairman of ICURN will lead the session in January.
-The instructors will be supported by Ms. Lilliana Tangwall, Director of Membership at ICURN who has 15 years of experience working with financial cooperatives and developing training programs for such organizations and their supervisors.
+The instructors will be supported by Ms. Lilli Tangwall, Director of Membership at ICURN who has 15 years of experience working with financial cooperatives and developing training programs for such organizations and their supervisors.

 Quality Assurance & Recognition